 Consuming tofu in moderate amounts can be beneficial to your baby in the following ways:

-- Healthy fats: Tofu is low in saturated fat and high in polyunsaturated fatty acids (PUFA).
+- Healthy fats: Tofu is low in saturated fat and high in polyunsaturated fatty acidsiXType of essential fatty acids that the body needs for brain function and cell growth (PUFA).
 It contains omega-3 fatty acids, such as alpha-linoleic (AL) and alpha-linolenic (ALA) fatty acids in good amounts (5).
 Both these fatty acids are crucial for growing babies.
 This is linked to lower rates of heart disease and reduced blood vessels inflammation.

 - High-quality protein: Tofu contains all the nine essential amino acids, thus making it one of the best plant sources of high-quality protein (6).
 This protein can help with your baby’s growth and development.